satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 titles are taken as arbiters of quality and significance of published works instead of the review process.

-Another danger to the review process change in the nature of scientific scholarship is the dramatic advances in computing resources by which results are obtained and disseminated.
-Traditional peer-reviewed research articles are no longer sufficient for communicating most scientific work.
+Another danger to the review process, and to the articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and media by which they are disseminated.
 One way to address this is to change the form that articles take.
 It is easy to forget that the introduction, methods, results, and discussion structure used by almost every scientific article today dates back to the 1940s and wasn't pervasive until the